-18.5.
-After all of the secrecy envelopes have been placed in the ballot box designated for that purpose, and following the close of voting on general voting day, the following procedures must be followed:
+- 18.5.18.3.
+After all of the secrecy envelopes have been placed in the ballot box designated for that purpose, and Ffollowing the close of voting on general voting day, the following procedures must be followed: - (a) under the direction of the chief election officer or designated election official, the certification envelopes containing the secrecy envelopes must be opened;

-- (a) under the direction of the chief election officer or designated election official the ballot box containing the secrecy envelopes must be opened; - (b) in the presence of at least one other person including any scrutineers present, the secrecy envelopes must be removed and opened and the ballots contained in those envelopes inserted for counting into a vote tabulating unit or portable ballot box: and - (c) after the procedures set out in paragraphs (a) and (b), the procedures set out in Sections 10 and 13 of this bylaw must be followed to the extent that they are applicable.
+under the direction of the chief election officer or designated election official the ballot box containing the secrecy envelopes must be opened;

+- (b) in the presence of at least one other person including any scrutineers present, the secrecy envelopes must be removed and opened and the ballots contained in those envelopes inserted for counting into a vote tabulating unit or portable ballot box; and - (c) after the procedures set out in paragraphs (a) and (b), the procedures set out in Sections 10 and 13 of this bylaw must be followed to the extent that they are applicable.